dxw/playbook/src/staff-handbook/policies/redundancy-policy.md

 be a selection process.
 We will publish the selection criteria at the time, which may include any or all of the following:

-- A performance assessment
+- a performance assessment
-- Any disciplinary issues having previously arisen
+- any disciplinary issues having previously arisen
-- Adaptability to a new role or way of working
+- adaptability to a new role or way of working
-- Attendance record
+- attendance record

 ## The process we’ll follow if we need to make redundancies